+Each team's Stage Close Time is calculated per 12.12.E and may include additional adjustments from Timing Officials to ensure that all teams receive the same available Tour hours each day.
 All mandatory Hold Time expires after a team's Stage Close Time.
-Any team not at the Stage Finish by their adjusted Stage Close Time (calculated per 12.12.E) will be considered to have trailered.
+Any team not at the Stage Finish by their Stage Close Time will be considered to have Trailered.
 The most recent Route Step driven on solar power prior to the team's Stage Close Time and the time that the solar car is loaded on the trailer will be recorded by the team's Observer.